OUR CEO MESSAGE:

 Debra A. Walsh

-Contact Darcy Arcand, Grant & Impact Investment Manager, to learn more about investing in the Homewise Community Investment Fund.
+Contact Darcy Arcand, Grant & Impact Investment Manager, to learn more about supporting solar power use through our Homewise Community Investment Fund.

 The Notes are offered to both individual and institutional investors who reside in states in which our Notes are registered or exempt from registration.
 This currently includes: Alaska, New Mexico, California, Colorado, Connecticut, Hawaii, Illinois, Iowa, Maine, Massachusetts, Mississippi, New York, Rhode Island, Texas, Utah, Vermont, Washington, Wyoming.